horejsek/python-debugger/README.markdown

     #DEBUG#> set attribute C.x to 1
     #> called from <input>:2: None

-For examples check out directory examples.
+For more examples check out directory examples.

 Enjoy!